Skip to content

 2. Manifests are parsed and validated.

-3. Mods are sorted by dependency order (topological sort).
+3. Packages are sorted by dependency order (topological sort) — assets load before the game that uses them.

-4. For each mod: shared scripts execute first, then server scripts.
+4. For each package: shared scripts execute first, then server scripts.

-5. Script failures are logged but do not prevent other mods from loading.
+5. Script failures are logged but do not prevent other packages from loading.

 Server-Side API Availability

-• Crash isolation: A buggy mod cannot corrupt another mod’s state.
+• Crash isolation: A buggy asset cannot corrupt your game's state.

-• Memory tracking: Each mod’s memory usage is tracked independently.
+• Memory tracking: Each package's memory usage is tracked independently.

-• Clean hot-reload: Reloading a mod destroys and recreates only its VM.
+• Clean hot-reload: Reloading a package destroys and recreates only its VM.

 Hot-Reload

-During development, mods can be hot-reloaded without restarting the server:
+During development, script packages can be hot-reloaded without restarting the server:

 • File changes are automatically detected.

-• The mod’s VM is destroyed and recreated with fresh state.
+• The package's VM is destroyed and recreated with fresh state.

 This makes iteration fast — edit a script, save, and see changes immediately.